 Then, go a little deeper with these questions: Do I have work-life balance?
 Do I feel a sense of satisfaction and fulfillment in the workplace?
 Do I feel cared for in my personal and romantic relationships?

 "I focus on the workplace a lot because it's a place where people often feel vulnerable and invalidated," Ferentz said.
+And with many of us working from home and connecting with colleagues virtually, it has become even harder to find a separation between work and our personal life.

 Of course, addressing the fact that you don't love your job — or, gulp, your romantic partner — isn't quite as easy to fix as realizing you need some sleep, or that you missed lunch.
 But the very act of taking a moment to ask yourself these questions is self-care, Ferentz explained.